blog

 What Is Vascular Occlusion

-A vascular occlusion occurs when dermal filler material is accidentally injected into an artery or compresses it from the outside.
-This blockage restricts or completely cuts off blood flow to the surrounding tissues.
-Because facial arteries supply critical areas such as the nose, lips, and eyes, compromised blood flow in these regions can have devastating consequences.
+A vascular occlusion happens when filler enters an artery or compresses it.
+This blocks blood flow to nearby tissues.
+Facial arteries supply the nose, lips, and eyes.
+Compromised blood flow can have devastating effects.

-Vascular occlusion can be categorized as either intravascular or extravascular.
-Intravascular occlusion happens when filler is injected directly into an artery, which is the more dangerous type.
-Extravascular occlusion happens when product compresses a vessel from the outside, causing similar symptoms but usually less severe damage.
+Occlusion can be intravascular or extravascular.
+Intravascular means filler is injected directly into an artery.
+This is more dangerous.
+Extravascular means product compresses a vessel from outside.
+Symptoms are similar but damage is usually less severe.

-Some of the worst outcomes associated with vascular occlusion include skin death, disfigurement, and permanent vision loss.
-That is why learning to prevent, identify, and treat this complication is a critical part of any responsible injector’s education.
+Worst outcomes include skin death, disfigurement, and permanent vision loss.
+Learning to prevent, identify, and treat this is critical for every injector.

 All images used under license from Canva. © APT Medical Aesthetics, 2025.
 All rights reserved.